osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

    section.

 The ``sqlalchemy_oso`` library works over your existing SQLAlchemy ORM models without modification.

+To get started, we need to:

+1. Make oso aware of our SQLAlchemy model types so that we can write policies over them.
+2. Create a SQLAlchemy Session_ that uses oso to authorize access to data.

+**Register models with oso**

-To get started, we write a policy over our model types.
+We write a policy over our SQLAlchemy models.
-:py:func:`sqlalchemy.auth.register_models` can be used to register all models that descend from a declarative base class with oso as types that are available in the policy.
+:py:func:`sqlalchemy_oso.register_models` registers all models that descend from a declarative base class as types that are available in the policy.

+Alternatively, the :py:meth:`oso.Oso.register_class` method can be called on each SQLAlchemy model that you will write rules for.

+**Create a SQLAlchemy Session that uses oso**

+oso performs authorization by integrating with SQLAlchemy sessions.
-Then, use the :py:func:`sqlalchemy.hooks.authorized_sessionmaker` session factory instead of the default SQLAlchemy ``sessionmaker``.
+Use the :py:func:`sqlalchemy_oso.authorized_sessionmaker` session factory instead of the default SQLAlchemy ``sessionmaker``.
 Every query made using sessions from this factory will have authorization applied.